 - Integrate with ITSM tools to layer on additional governance around the usage of M365 admin accounts, and with SIEM solutions for advanced threat analytics.

 To learn more about how BeyondTrust can help you seamlessly apply granular zero trust security principles across M365, Azure, and beyond, contact us today.

 I also encourage you to check out our on-demand webinar with Randy Franklin Smith: Understanding Security and Privileged Access in Azure Active Directory.
 Azure AD is at the core of security for M365, Azure VMs, Storage, and much more.
-The webinar explores the security features of Azure AD, addresses key technical areas that are important to grasp, and identifies the risks that need to be mitigated.
+The webinar explores the security features of Azure AD, addresses key technical areas, and identifies the risks you need to mitigate.

 Tim Sedlack, Sr Director, Product Management